 In connection with our IPO, we established the trivago N.V.
 2016 Omnibus Incentive Plan, which we refer to as the 2016 Plan, with the purpose of giving us a competitive advantage in attracting, retaining and motivating officers, employees, management board members, supervisory board members, and/or consultants by providing them incentives directly linked to shareholder value.
-The maximum number of Class A shares available for issuance under the 2016 Plan as of December 31, 2021 are 59,635,698 Class A shares (34,711,009 as of December 31, 2020), which does not include any Class B share conversions.
+The maximum number of Class A shares available for issuance under the 2016 Plan as of December 31, 2022 are 59,635,698 Class A shares, which does not include any Class B share conversions.
 Class A shares issuable under the 2016 Plan are represented by ADSs for such Class A shares.